hbctraining/DGE_workshop_salmon_online/lessons/01a_RNAseq_processing_workflow.md

 Qualimap requires genomic coordinate information for where each read maps as input.
 Since this is not part of the Salmon output, you will need to use a genome alignment tools to generate a [BAM]() file.

-### 6. Quality control: aggregating results
+## 6. Quality control: aggregating results

 Throughout the workflow we have performed various steps of quality checks on our data.
 You will need to do this for each sample in your dataset, making sure these metrics are consistent across the samples for a given experiment.
 Outlier samples should be flagged for further investigation and potential removal.

 Manually tracking these metrics and browsing through multiple HTML reports for each samples is tedious and prone to errors. **[MultiQC](https://multiqc.info/) is a tool which aggregates results from several tools and generates a single HTML report** with plots to visualize and compare various QC metrics between the samples.
 For this workflow, MultiQC is used to aggregate information from the results of FastQC, STAR, Qualimap, and Salmon.
+Assessment of the QC metrics may result in the removal of samples before proceeeding to the next step, if necessary.

-### 7. Generating a count matrix
+## 7. Generating a count matrix

 The last step is to take the transcript-level 'pseudocounts' obtained from the mapping step and aggregate them to the gene level.
-The R Bioconductor package `tximport` alllows us to do this fairly easily for each sample in the dataset.
+The R Bioconductor package `tximport` allows us to do this fairly easily for each sample in the dataset.
 Additionally, pseudocounts will be converted into raw counts and samples will be combined into a count matrix (as displayed below) for use with differential gene expression tools like [DESeq2](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html).

 <p align="center">
 <img src="../img/deseq_counts_overview.png" width="600">